openmainframeproject/tac/meetings/README.md

 # TAC Meetings

 TAC Meetings are are open to anyone interested in participating in the project.
-Meetings are generally scheduled the second and fourth Thursday of each month at 1:00 pm US Eastern Time; the current schedule and meeting invitiation is available on the [TAC calendar](https://lists.openmainframeproject.org/g/omp-technical/calendar)
+Meetings are generally scheduled the second and fourth Thursday of each month at 1:00 pm US Eastern Time.
+To join, you will need to register for the meetings as listed below:

+- Register [here](https://zoom-lfx.platform.linuxfoundation.org/meeting/91496599232) for the 2nd Thursday of the Month meeting
+- Register [here](https://zoom-lfx.platform.linuxfoundation.org/meeting/98970553782) for the 4th Thursday of the Month meeting

+_For 2022, no TAC meeting will be held on September 22, 2022 (Open Mainframe Summit), November 24th, 2022 (US Thanksgiving), or December 22nd, 2022 (Winter Holidays).
+Meeting link for October 27th, 2022 meeting [here](https://zoom-lfx.platform.linuxfoundation.org/meeting/95116979391)_

 Meeting notes are posted soon after each meeting, along with recordings, in this directory.